-Use planning and zoning tools to build 120,000 new housing units - both market-rate and affordable - over the next 30 years.
+Use planning and zoning tools to build 120,000 new housing units - both market-rate and affordable over the next 30 years.
 Find new resources to support affordable housing development.

 The first idea makes use of the key tool that local governments have: the ability to change zoning codes to allow for more housing.
 Cities that close the doors on new residents not only hurt the people who want to live in their city; they hurt the entire Bay Area by worsening the imbalance between housing supply and demand.
 This causes those who can't afford steep home prices to move far away from where they work, to crowd into apartments meant for fewer people or to leave the area entirely.
 San Jose has done a great job of adding housing over the past decades, but there is still more it can do.
-Other cities that have historically not allowed new housing to be built need to begin doing their part too, or we will all suffer the consequences.
+Other cities that have historically not allowed new housing to be built need to begin doing their part too, or we will a suffer the consequences.

-The second idea is one that continues to bedevil cities, the region and the entire state.
+The second idea is one that continues to bede cities, the region and the entire state.
 Affordable housing requires public investment.
 Without it, the people who make this region work - teachers, nurses, bus drivers, service workers - will be priced out.
 Each layer of government has a responsibility to find ways to support the creation of affordable housing.

-In order to make these ideas a reality, our report provides five key strategies:
+In order to make these ideas a reality, our repo provides five key strategies:

-- Make it possible to build more housing in walkable neighborhoods and in neighborhoods near transit by using zoning and other planning tools. - Enable greater production of housing that is affordable by design.
-Make it possible to build housing with less parking in places where parking isn't needed, and make it easier to build in-law units and other smaller living spaces. - Make great places for people to live, work and play.
-Reform existing plans and codes to create neighborhoods with a mix of housing, commercial spaces and public places, creating a

-- virtuous cycle that will achieve the city's goal of attracting both new jobs and residents. - Improve the city's development approvals process, aligning planning with the city's values by supporting good urban design and environmental review processes that look at how congestion impacts people and not just cars.
-Making these changes will help create the type of housing the city wants more quickly. - Create more funding for affordable housing, developing resources at the state, regional and local levels and reducing costs for affordable projects.

-It is our hope that by taking these steps, San Jose can help address the chronic housing shortage and continue to lead in Silicon Valley.
+- 1. Make it possible to build more housing in walkable neighborhoods and in neighborhoods near transit by using zoning and other planning tools. - 2.
+Enable greater production of housing that is affordable by design.
+Make it possible to build housing with less parking in places where parking isn't needed, and make it easier to bui in-law units and other smaller living spaces. - 3.
+Make great places for people to live, work and play.
+Reform existing plans and codes to create neighborhoods with a mix of housing, commercial spaces and public places, creating a all virtuous cycle that will achieve the city's goal of attracting both new jobs and residents. vil d 4.
+Improve the city's development approvals process, aligning planning with the city's values by supporting good urban design and environmental review processes that look at how congestion impacts people and not just cars.
+Making these changes will help create the type of housing the city wants more quickly. ort 5.
+Create more funding for affordable housing, developing resources at the state, regional and local levels and reducing costs for affordable projects. g It is our hope that by taking these steps, San Jose can help address the chronic housing shortage and continue to lead in Silicon Valley. ild INTRODUCTION Silicon Valley's Housing Problem FIGURE 1 Home prices have exploded in many parts of Santa Clara County